jermy-c/jermy-c/README.md

 I'm Web Developer and Designer with a passion for building great products.
 Over the past year, I've been building websites from scratch and also building a parser for a new programming language.

-* 🧠  I'm learning Svelte
+* 🧠  I'm learning how to write Clean Code
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills